 I spot a random two track that goes south – my direction, so I take it.
 For a few miles.
 It dead ends into a barbed wire fence and a sound barrier between the interstate and a random neighborhood, on the outskirts of Colorado Springs.
 I retrace just a few and hop the fence, directly into someone’s back yard, which is a no-no – especially here, where people are apt to be a little more gun-lovin’ The fence has a sign I read once over the fence.
-“No tresspassing, airforce property, penalty of-“, blah blah blah.
+“No trespassing, airforce property, penalty of-“, blah blah blah.
 I gotta get out of this yard and back on a road, before a neighborhood dog sounds the alarm.

 And I do.

 Grab some grub at an Albertsons.
 Horrible selection, what was I thinking going to an Albertsons?!
 I pass some more familiar grocery stores – three, in fact, on the way to Manitou Springs, which is just up the road.
 It’s now 10:00 am.
 The trailhead is buzzing with people – trail runners, mostly in their trail running groups talking trail running things, with their garish, trail running outfits on.
 This sport seems to be in its “Loud and ugly” fashion phase, I don’t know what to think about it.
-It’s such a simple activity (put on shoes, run – preferably not on pavment), and Minimal is the Mantra, but there’s a million ways to Personalize the Experience(tm).
+It’s such a simple activity (put on shoes, run – preferably not on pavement), and Minimal is the Mantra, but there’s a million ways to Personalize the Experience(tm).

 I change out of the bike gear outside and behind of the bathroom area, as the queue of people requiring it is an always evolving mass that doesn’t quite reach a critical level.
 It’s like being in France at a grocery store.
 For already being up for 7 hours – most of it in the sensory deprivation state of pitch black and below freezing, it’s just too much information to take.
-Funnily Colorado Springs – a fairly major metropolitan center…. for the Front Range of Colorado is spitting distance and trail heads do tend to be a little whacky close to population.
+Funnily Colorado Springs – a fairly major metropolitan center for at least the Front Range of Colorado is spitting distance and trail heads do tend to be a little close to population.

-I begin to go up the trail.
+I begin up the trail.

 The trail starts out as a never-ending set of switchbacks for miles.
 I’ve hiked 14ers that have far less total mileage than these switchbacks to the top.
 It’s completely mobbed with trail runners.
 And all of them are going down.
 Like racing down.
 Bounding down.
 Young ones, old ones, portly and svelte.
-I either missed the time where it’s allowed to run up this trail, or there’s a secret trail everyone else is taking up that must be many times more important to run up, that you would never, ever run down.
+I either missed the time where it’s allowed to run up this trail, or there’s a secret trail everyone else is taking up (and there was!) that must be many times more important to run up, that you would never, ever run down.
 My entire time to the summit, I’ll pass three other people going up, and no one that goes all the way to the top.
-This is madness, to me.
+This is madness to me.

 The Barr trail, once up the switchbacks (pray), is what you may call, “casual”.
 “Why didn’t I bring the bike?”, was the question I kept asking myself.
 I stripped off my top and became the Shirtless Man, for all the trail runners.
-A few hours from the start of the hike, and I’m at Barr Cabin, mile #6.5 ish.
+A few hours from the start of the hike and I’m at Barr Cabin, mile #6.5 ish.
 I start drinking my energy replenishment drink (a 20 oz Coke) and mill about the outside of the cabin.
 I peek in for a touch, and try to make small talk to the two cabin-watchers and a guest.
 I am not quite at 100%, but not completely gone, as I at least know I’m not making much sense, every time I talk.
 “I better just keep going…” I think to myself.
 So I say, “so long!”, and they reply back with, “Have fun trail running back down”, and I don’t turn around to correct them, as I’m still planning on going up.
 Not many people today decide to keep going up.

 From the cabin to the A frame shelter at treeline, I pass one guy (of the three).
 He’s complaining about lack of fitness, so he’s stopping at treeline.
 “Bah”, I think.
 Mental fatigue has already set in.
 I know I’ll be hallucinating, soon.